 - Stretching before and after- just gentle stretches.

 - My medication- which at this time is Flexeril and with exercise I need my max dosage.
 This is all I currently have to manage the pain and it doesn’t really do much at all.

 Benefits to exercise for fibromylgia in my opinion

-Exercise does not seem to have any benefit at all in pain management or helping with perception of pain.
+Exercise does not seem to have any benefit at all in pain management or helping with the perception of pain.
 So baseline pain is currently still higher than normal from my lack of exercise for a year.
 Flare-ups remain as painful.
 Nor does it help with fatigue management.
-I think it actually flares up certain areas of pain that wouldn’t normally flare up.
+I think it actually flares up certain areas of pain that wouldn’t normally flare-up.
 And I rather do not like that.
 Especially the knee pain.
 But maybe over the long term that wouldn’t happen, who knows?
-But my experience for longer term, it hasn’t helped at all with fibromyalgia pain intensity in the past either.
+But my experience for longer-term, it hasn’t helped at all with fibromyalgia pain intensity in the past either.

 All it seems to do is help with actual muscle maintenance.
 As in, when I was completely inactive and resting too much, this flared my pain.
 Some consistent activity manages that.
 And I do not want my muscles to atrophy and make my pain worse.
 So, basic maintenance.
 Maintaining mobility and functionality.
 And endurance.
 These are all good things, of course.
 This takes time and regular mild/moderate activity.

 In regards to the difference to No activity compared to Some exercise, yes, there is a difference in overall pain.
 Like I said, if we sit too long, stand too long, lay down too long we will notice the pain with fibromyalgia.
 So my complete inactivity duration with vertigo did massively increase my fibromyalgia pain.
 Modest activity (minor exercise, minor stretching, mild housekeeping) all helped reduce this slowly by getting me to move.
 So it does, in that sense, help a great deal in pain intensity.